lhypds/calculator/README.md

 The built executables are located in the publish folder, e.g., Calculator-win32-x64.
 On windows, run `Calculator.exe`
+On macOS, drag and drop `Calculator` into Applications.
 Press, `ESC` to quit application.